Clingman's Brigade

 "Prince of Politicians"

-On June 1, 1862, "A tall and uncommonly fine looking officer in the front rank of the enemy's column, looking me directly in the face, took off his cap and cheered his men with words I could not catch."
-General Clingman referring to Colonel Elisha S. Kellogg of the 2nd Connecticut Heavy Artillery during the Battle of Cold Harbor, Virginia (Kellogg was about ten paces directly in front of Clingman.
-And within moments of exclaiming those words, Kellogg received two bullets to the head and immediately fell dead)
+On June 1, 1864, "A tall and uncommonly fine looking officer in the front rank of the enemy's column, looking me directly in the face, took off his cap and cheered his men with words I could not catch."
+General Clingman referring to Colonel Elisha S. Kellogg of the 2nd Connecticut Heavy Artillery during the Battle of Cold Harbor, Virginia.
+Kellogg had been about ten paces directly in front of Clingman.
+And within moments of exclaiming those words, Kellogg received two bullets to the head and immediately fell dead.

-Clingman initially commanded the 25th North Carolina Infantry Regiment and afterwards Clingman's Brigade.
-General Robert E. Lee's trust and esteem for Clingman were vividly reflected when Lee ordered Clingman to defend Richmond, Virginia.
-Later, at Lee's request, General Clingman and his "Bonnie Blue Boys" greatly assisted in routing the Union forces at the Battle of Cold Harbor.
-General Ulysses S. Grant was a West Point graduate and veteran of the Mexican-American War, and he wrote of Cold Harbor, "I regret this assault more than any one I ever ordered."
-General Grant was elected the Eighteenth President of the United States.
+Clingman had initially commanded the 25th North Carolina and afterwards the brigade of his namesake.
+General Robert E. Lee's confidence and esteem for Clingman was known by many in the Army of Northern Virginia, and he would even request Clingman to defend Richmond, the city that hosted the Confederate capitol.
+Later, Clingman and his "Bonnie Blue Boys" assisted in routing Union forces at the Battle of Cold Harbor, a fight that would cause General Ulysses S. Grant, a West Point graduate and veteran of the Mexican-American War, to say that "I regret this assault more than any one I ever ordered."
+Grant would ride his fame into the White House as the Eighteenth President of the United States.

 8th Infantry Regiment State Troops completed its organization at Camp Macon, near Warrenton, North Carolina, in September 1861.
 Its members were from the counties of Pasquotank, Perquimans, Camden, Currituck, Edgecombe, New Hanover, Franklin, Granville, Cumberland, Chatham, Harnett, Warren, Rowan, Greene, and Alamance.
 Sent to the coast, it was captured in the Battle of Roanoke Island.
 After being exchanged, it was assigned to General Clingman's Brigade and then transferred to General Hoke's Brigade.
 And it was subsequently assigned to Clingman's Brigade.
 The 8th fought at Goldsboro, relocated to Wilmington, and on February 16, 1863, was ordered to Charleston, South Carolina.
 At Charleston it took an active part in various conflicts, including the fight at Battery Wagner.
 It also participated in the engagements at Plymouth, Drewry's Bluff, and Cold Harbor, and endured the long Petersburg siege south and north of the James River.
 During December 1864, the unit was ordered to North Carolina and in March 1865 saw action at Bentonville.
 It had 568 officers and men at Roanoke Island, sustained 9 casualties at Goldsboro, and during the Charleston siege had 4 killed and 43 wounded of the 393 engaged.
 The regiment lost 26 killed and 101 wounded at Plymouth, and eighty-five percent of the 175 in action at Fort Harrison were disabled.
 On April 26, 1865, the unit surrendered.
 The field officers were Colonels Henry M. Shaw and James M. Witson; Lieutenant Colonels Rufus A. Barrier, James W. Hinton, John R. Murchison, William J. Price, and George Williamson; and Majors Henry McRae, Andrew J. Rogers, and Edward C. Yellowley.